Final Fantasy (video game): Story

-The game begins with the appearance of the four youthful Warriors of Light, the heroes of the story, who each carry one of the darkened Orbs.
-Initially, the Warriors of Light have access to the Kingdom of Coneria and the ruined Temple of Fiends.
+The game begins with the appearance of the four youthful Warriors of Light, the heroes of the story, who each carry one of the darkened crystals.
+Initially, the Warriors of Light have access to the Kingdom of Coneria and the ruined Temple of Chaos.
 After the Warriors rescue Princess Sarah from the evil knight Garland, the King of Coneria builds a bridge that enables the Warriors of Light passage east to the town of Pravoka.
 There the Warriors of Light liberate the town from Bikke and his band of pirates and acquire the pirates' ship for their own use.
 The Warriors now embark on a chain of delivery quests on the shores of the Aldi Sea.
 First, they retrieve a stolen crown from the Marsh Cave for a king in a ruined castle, who turns out to be the dark elf Astos.
 Defeating him gains them the Crystal Eye, which they return to the blind witch Matoya in exchange for a herb needed to awaken the elf prince cursed by Astos.
 The elf prince gives the Warriors of Light the Mystic Key, which is capable of unlocking any door.
 The key unlocks a storage room in Coneria Castle which holds TNT.
 Nerrick, one of the dwarves of the Cave of Dwarf/Dwarf Village, destroys a small isthmus using the TNT, connecting the Aldi Sea to the outside world.